-Find out whether or not you have Bacterial Vaginosis and what STD test is recommended using our personalized symptom checker.
+Find out whether or not you have Bacterial Vaginosis and what STD test is recommended using our symptom checker.
+Get your personalized results and recommendations now!

 Bacterial vaginosis is characterized by an overgrowth of normal bacteria that can lead to a smelly discharge from the vagina.
 It is a mild infection that is seen in every second woman.
 In fact, it is the most common cause of vaginal discharge in menstruating females.
 It is so common that approximately 65% of all women and 30% of child-bearing age have had at least one infection in their lifetime.